Have you ever been charged or convicted of a criminal offence? The effects of a criminal record in NSW

-There is a multitude of criminal offences in NSW, and it is very likely many of us has committed a crime at some point in our lives.
+There is a multitude of criminal offences in NSW, and it is very likely many of us have committed a crime at some point in our lives.
 These offences can take many forms and are sometimes minor, such as a parking or speeding ticket, or more serious such as drug offences and even rape and murder.

 Not all offences are classified as ‘criminal’ and will lead to a criminal record.